 The Town of Bayfield is serviced by Upper Pine River Fire Station 1 and residents fund the district with a property tax mill levy.
-Real estate values are increasing within the area and there were numerous new housing starts in 2017.
+Real estate values are increasing within the area and there were numerous new housing starts in 2018.
+Over 40 new home sites are under construction in a subdivision called Mesa Meadows and the Dove Ranch subdivision was built out in 2018.
 Housing prices are favorable due to low supply and higher price in Durango.
 Many of the residents in Bayfield work in the oil and gas industry, public safety, or health care.

-Vallecito Lake;
+Vallecito Lake:

-Sheltered in a secluded mountain valley 8,000 feet above sea level, Vallecito Lake is one of the largest and most beautiful bodies of water in Colorado.
-Vallecito, Spanish for "Little Valley", and ancestral home to many of Colorado's Ute Indians, became the name of the sparkling waters of the lake it surrounded.
+Sheltered in a secluded mountain valley 8,000 feet above sea level, Vallecito Lake is one of the largest and most beautiful bodies of water in Colorado, Vallecito, Spanish for "Little Vallev", and ancestral home to many of Colorado's Ute Indians, became the name of the sparkling waters of the lake it surrounded.
 Located in the Southwestern part of the state just 18 miles from Durango, Vallecito provides a perfect base for enjoying the Four Corners area and its many wonders.
 The lake attracts Texans and Oklahomans looking to escape the summer heat and to enjoy trophy fishing and hunting in the surrounding mountains and streams.
 Boating, skiing, and fishing generate seasonal income for the area and it is home to several large ranches and vacation homes.
 The Vallecito Lake is serviced by Upper Pine River Fire Station 4.
-In 2017 Vallecito had record visits to the local campgrounds.
+In 2018 Vallecito had a significant downward number of visits to the local campgrounds due to wildland fires and poor air quality.

-Forest Lakes Metro District
+Forest Lakes Metro District:

 Forest Lakes is the largest subdivision in southwestern Colorado.
 This community is located in La Plata County, Colorado and covers 1,865 acres with 1,600 parcels and 764 structures.
-Forest Lakes is a remote rural community nestled in the mountains of La Plata County, north of Bayfield, Colorado.
-The community borders BLM and state lands on the north, USFS lands to the east, and private lands to the south.
+Forest Lakes is a remote rural community nestled in the mountains of La Plata County, north of Bayfield, Colorado, The community borders BLM and state lands on the north, USFS lands to the east, and private lands to the south.
 Forest Lakes is home to about 1,800 residents with 75 percent year-round residents and the remainder residing in Forest Lakes seasonally, primarily during the summer months.
 Many residents commute to Bayfield, Ignacio, and Durango for work, and many are retired.
 About half of the 1600 parcels have been built on.
 The average parcel size is 1 acre with some lots as small as 1/4 acre.
 Forest Lakes is covered by Upper Pine River Fire Station 5 with full time staff.